jcmdln/cugo/README.md

 ## About
-`cugo` is a re-implementation of Unix/Linux core utilities in the form of a multi-call binary.
+`cugo` is a pet project to re-implement Unix/Linux core utilities in the form of a multi-call binary.
 Each utility is written from scratch using only the reference manuals for the target utility, and the Go standard library.

 This project was inspired by Rob Landley's project, [toybox](https://github.com/landley/toybox), and uses the same reference manuals cited on http://landley.net/toybox/status.html with the exception being that `cugo` _also_ cares about Unix/BSD compatibility.
-When reviewing Unix/BSD reference manuals, https://man.openbsd.org/ is the primary source.
+When reviewing Unix/BSD reference manuals, [man.openbsd.org](https://man.openbsd.org/) is the primary source.

 Unless you really want something like `cugo` for a specific reason, I highly suggest contributing to